 - Saves money and time for the backyard gardener.
 When you know exactly what to add to your soil, whether it is fertilizer or lime or other amendments, you don’t have to spend a lot of money on extraneous stuff your soil doesn’t need.
 You can focus on getting exactly what’s needed to grow your desired crops.

-Soil tests are available throughout the year from your local Cooperative Extension Office, nursery and garden center, or other locations.
+Tests are available throughout the year from your local Cooperative Extension Office, nursery and garden center, or other locations.

+Most people request soil analysis in the spring.
 However, spring tends to be a very busy time at soil testing laboratories.
 Local farmers, landscapers and contractors are also requesting soil tests at that time of year.
 You may have to wait weeks for the results.

 Some amendments require plenty of time to dissolve into the soil and work their way down into the levels where plants’ roots can reach them.
 Fall provides the ideal climate to dissolve amendments like lime.
 Rain washes it into the soil where it dissolves, adjusting the pH so that by spring, the soil is ready for planting.